metacpan/metacpan-cpan-extracted/distros/A/App-week/README.md

 January.
 When used in Japanese locale environment, right side year is displayed in Japanese era (wareki: 和暦) format.

+# WEEK NUMBER

+Using option **-W** or **--weeknumber**, week number is printed at the end of every week line.
+Week number 1 is a week which include January 1st and count up on every Sunday.

+Experimentally **-W2** print _standard week number_ which start with
+first Sunday of the year, and **-W3** print ISO 8601 style week number.
+Because ISO week start on Monday, and the command shows a number for Sunday, the result is not intuitive and therefore, I guess, useless.
+This option requires [gcal(1)](http://man.he.net/man1/gcal) command installed.

 # COLORMAP

 Each field is labeled by names.